OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Why our rates sit near OpenRouter, not under it.

-We could undercut the open-router market by 50 % on these models — the Kathmandu cost base would let us — but we don't.
-The differentiator is location, license, and operational posture (hydropower-clean, EU contracting via Scalabs UG, Nepali contracting via ScaLabs Cloud Pvt.
-Ltd., no training on prompts), not a discount race.
+We price on what the service is worth, not what we could discount to.
+The differentiator is jurisdiction, license, and operational posture (hydropower-clean, EU contracting via Scalabs UG, Nepali contracting via ScaLabs Cloud Pvt.
+Ltd., no training on prompts) — not a discount race.
 HimalayaGPT 0.5B is free because hosting Nepal's sovereign LLM is a public good; the rest is fair-market pay-per-use.

 Inference privacy